tonyhschu/manifold-cad-live-preview/DEVELOPMENT.md

 ### � **Initial Setup (Required Once)**

-Since our packages aren't published to NPM yet, you need to set up npm linking first:
+Since our packages aren't published to NPM yet, you need to set up npm linking first.
+This approach makes `test-v3-development` behave like a real user project that installs packages from npm:

 ```bash
 # 1. Create global npm links for our packages